-Inhuman conditions, coercion, and violence are staples of Belarus’ police and prison systems.
-Those caught in it face retribution if they file a complaint, which is virtually guaranteed to be ignored anyway.
-Some prisoners – who are as likely to be opponents of the regime as criminals – even die with no one held accountable.
+Inhuman conditions, coercion, and violence are rife in Belarus’ police and prison systems.
+Victims face retribution if they file a complaint, which is virtually guaranteed to be ignored anyway.
+Some prisoners – whether opponents of the regime or criminals – even die with no one held accountable.
 Photographer Max Sarychau, who has a biography stuffed with awards, wants to create a series of portraits of those who have endured cruel and degrading punishment in Belarus.

 In villages across Moldova, most able-bodied adults have left for jobs in the cities or abroad, leaving only the elderly and children to preside over the villages’ deaths.
 Education, health care, and even human companionship are becoming scarce in the country’s rural areas.
 Max Polyakov and his crew of multimedia journalists want to create an interactive feature to show what it’s really like to be deserted in your hometown.